Costalegre: Bahía de Chamela

 A large, undeveloped bay surrounded by several islands.
 Home to marine and terrestrial birds, it has more than ten kilometers of varied marine and fluvial scenes.
 It has an assembly of small islands like La Colorada, Cocinas, San Andrés, Pajarera (reserve of exotic birds and ideal place for diving), Novilla, Esfinge, San Pedro, San Agustín, and La Negrita, all of them accessible by boat.

 Costa Careyes

 Costa Careyes is a private community located on the South Coast of Jalisco on Highway 200 Melaque – Puerto Vallarta at Kilometer 53.
 There are several beaches in the Careyes Bay.
 Teopa Beach is the largest and includes a sea turtle preservation sanctuary^{[1]}.
 The community was founded in 1968 by Gian Franco Brignone^{[2]} as his private estate.
 The Castles, Villas, Casitas, Bungalows and Restaurants that comprise Careyes today function as a resort and are known for the "Careyes Style" of architecture.

 Cuixmala

-Cuixmala is 10 minutes of the south Careyes, in the vegetation of a 3 km beach.
+Cuixmala is 10 minutes south Careyes, in the vegetation of a 3 km beach.
 It was the private estate of James Goldsmith, and was originally conceived as a private home for his family and friends.
-It has a 25000 acre of land, lagoon and beaches.
+It has 25000 acre of land, lagoon and beaches.
 Originally designed by Robert Couturier, it is now an eco-resort based on green culture.